 Try The Clean Sweep Smoothie, curated by IBS expert and dietitian Kate Scarlata, RDN.

 This one can go either way because kefir is a dairy product and dairy can back some people up.
 But, kefir is also a rich source of probiotics and early research suggests they can help get your gut moving.

 After receiving a daily kefir beverage for four weeks, stool frequency and consistency were increased and laxative use decreased compared to baseline in a small group of people who live with chronic constipation, per a July 2019 clinical study in the Turkish Journal of Gastroenterology.

-Magnesium isn't a drink you can buy off the shelves at your local supermarket but you can add it to your beverages.
-"Magnesium can cause looser bowel movements and/or help with constipation," explains Sauceda.
+Magnesium isn’t a drink you can buy on the shelves of your local supermarket, but you can add it to your beverages.
+“Magnesium can cause looser bowel movements and/or help with constipation,” Sauceda says.